Fishing Links with Dynamite blue

 When people in SEO talk about a site having 'authority', they're really referring to whether it has a strong reputation as a thought leader in any given industry.

-SEO software company Moz created a ranking system called ‘domain authority’, which ranks a website on a scale between 1-100.
-The higher ranking, the better your domain authority.
+SEO software company Moz created a ranking system called 'domain authority', which ranks a website on a scale between 1-100.
+The higher the ranking, the better your domain authority.

 For example, Facebook and Amazon have an incredibly high DA score of 96.